06 May 2015, Berlin

 New Target Groups.
 New Stakeholders.
 New Constellations.

-At the upcoming Consumer Information Lab, 6 May in Berlin, we dedicate a full conference-day on the topic and bring together experts from multiple areas:
+At the upcoming Consumer Information Lab, 6 May in Berlin, we dedicate a full conference-day on the topic and bring together experts from the multiple areas of:

 - behavioral & social science